BrioMex/BrioMex/README.md

 - 👋 Hi, I’m @BrioMex
 - 👀 I’m interested in prototyping and learning
-- 🌱 I’m currently learning pyhton and Django
+- 🌱 I’m currently learning postrgesql
-- 💞️ I’m looking to become backend
+- 💞️ I’m looking to become a better developer.
 - 📫 How to contact me briomex@gmail.com